raax7/Universal-UE-SDK/README.md

 <p align="center">A simple UE4 & UE5 wrapper for fundamental Unreal-Engine structs, classes and functionality.
 </p>
 <p align="center">
-  If you found this useful, please join the Discord server and star the repo!<br>
+  If you found the project useful, feel free to join the Discord and star the repo!<br>
   UESDK is still under development, so any and all help or bug reporting is appreciated!<br>
   A lot of the code from this repo is taken from Dumper-7, so please go over and star them too.
 </p>